Devolution (biology): In literature and popular culture

 Jonathan Swift's 1726 novel Gulliver's Travels contains a story about Yahoos, a kind of human-like creature turned into a savage, animal-like the state of society in which the Houyhnhnms—descendants of horses—are the dominant species.

 H. G. Wells' 1895 novel, The Time Machine, describes a future world where humanity has degenerated into two distinct branches who have their roots in the class distinctions of Wells' day.
 Both have sub-human intelligence and other putative dysgenic traits.
+Pushing further into the future humans become simpler until they become roundish worms flopping in the mud under a dying sun.

 Similarly, Helena Blavatsky, founder of Theosophy, believed, contrary to standard evolutionary theory, that apes had devolved from humans rather than the opposite, through affected people "putting themselves on the animal level".

 H.P.
 Lovecraft's 1924 short story The Rats in the Walls also describes devolved humans.

 Cyril M. Kornbluth's 1951 short story "The Marching Morons" is an example of dysgenic pressure in fiction, describing a man who accidentally ends up in the distant future and discovers that dysgenics has resulted in mass stupidity.
 Similarly, Mike Judge's 2006 film Idiocracy has the same premise, with the main character the subject of a military hibernation experiment that goes awry, taking him 500 years into the future.
 While in "The Marching Morons", civilization is kept afloat by a small group of dedicated geniuses, in Idiocracy, voluntary childlessness among high-IQ couples leaves only automated systems to fill that role.

 T. J. Bass's novels Half Past Human and The Godwhale describe humanity becoming cooperative and "low-maintenance" to the detriment of all other traits.

 Kurt Vonnegut's 1985 novel Galápagos is set a million years in the future, where humans have "devolved" to have much smaller brains.
 Robert E. Howard, in The Hyborian Age, an essay on his Conan the Barbarian universe, stated that the Atlanteans devolved into "ape-men", and had once been the Picts (distinct from the actual people; his are closely modeled on Algonquian Native Americans).